0xtnpxsgt/Juneo/README.md

 ```bash
 sudo apt install curl git wget build-essential jq screen -y
 ```
-- In the middle of the command execution, it will ask for keyring phrase, Here you need write a password (example : 12345678)
-- During pasting `HEAD_ID` , Don't use `Ctrl+C` to copy and `Ctrl+V` to paste, instead just select the whole `KEY_ID` and Press Right Click

 #### Step 4: Clone the Juneo Binaries Repository
 ```bash